 Candidates must meet the age requirement, if applicable, before registering for a certification exam.
 Other requirements must be met within one year of receiving a passing exam score.
-For example, CSCS and CSPS candidates who have senior standing may sit for the exams, but will not receive their certification until the degree requirement is satisfied within one year timeframe.
 For the CPSS, an application is required, and all requirements must be met prior to registering for the exam.